 Select Confirm when you’ve chosen a flow direction.

-Step 3: Set rules to filter data between Wrike and Microsoft Excel
+Step 3: Set rules to filter specific Wrike tasks from exporting to Excel

 This is where you can set up conditions to filter out Wrike tasks that you don’t want to appear in your spreadsheet.
 If you don’t set any rules, then all items in your chosen Wrike folder will sync over.
 If that’s what you want, simply hit confirm and proceed.